artcom/artcom.github.io/_posts/2017-08-24-changi-petal-clouds-mobile-sound.md

 <!--end-of-excerpt-->

-For the artistic, non-technical description of the project please find the official [artcom project page] and the official [Changi Airport Video].
-The post here focuses on the audio sync features of the installation.
+For the artistic, non-technical description of the project please see the official [artcom project page] and [Changi Airport Video].
+The post focuses on the audio sync features of the installation.

 [artcom project page]: https://artcom.de/en/project/petalclouds/
 [Changi Airport Video]: https://www.youtube.com/watch?v=OgMo6ZBc5lw

 ## Choreography and Music

 When the kinetic installation performs its choreography by moving its golden aluminium rings across the ceiling it will do this to a music composed only for this purpose by islandic composer [Ólafur Arnalds].
-On the terminal floor are multiple vantage points - areas with equipped with speakers where travelers can watch the choreography and listen to the music.
+On the terminal floor are multiple vantage points - areas equipped with speakers where travelers can watch the choreography and listen to the music.

 [Ólafur Arnalds]: http://olafurarnalds.com/

-Aside from the fixed locations, travellers can listen to the music in quiet over their mobile phone from within the iChangi App([iOS], [Android]) anywhere in the terminal.
+Aside from the fixed locations, travellers can also listen to the music in quiet over their mobile phone from within the iChangi App([iOS], [Android]) anywhere in the terminal.

 [Android]: https://play.google.com/store/apps/details?id=com.changiairport.cagapp&hl=en
 [iOS]: https://itunes.apple.com/us/app/ichangi/id391730848?mt=8